MONTHLY HEALTH TIPS

 What is the one thing you could do today to improve your health?
+Sign up for my newsletter and receive a free hypnosis recording.

 We are very delighted that you have shown interest in our enterprise.
 Data protection is of a particularly high priority for the management of the mindbreak.
 The use of the Internet pages of the mindbreak is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.